 The Instructor Kit is recommended and includes the basics of what you will need to start running HHC classes immediately.
 Instructor Starter Kits include: 1 Instructor Manual, 1 Instructor Apron, 1 Instructor Tote Bag, 1 Sample 8-Hour Kids Workbook, 10 Flexible Cutting Boards, 10 Curious Chef Plastic Cutting Knives, 3 Sets of Curious Chef Measuring Cups, 2 Sets of Curious Chef Measuring Spoons, 2 Curious Chef Veggie Peelers, 1 (2 cup) Clear Measuring Cup, 1 (1 Quart) Curious Chef Mixing Bowl, 1 (2 Quart) Curious Chef Mixing Bowl, 1 Large Curious Chef Spatula, and 1 Large Curious Chef Spoon.
 Cost is $195 for U.S. residents.
 Free shipping to the U.S.

-All HHCIC Members are part of our private FB online support group for networking with other instructors.
+All HHCIC Members are part of our private FB online support group for networking with other instructors and phone and email support.
 In addition, they receive ongoing instructor support calls, webinars, and referrals to one-on-one business counselors in their area, if needed.

 We offer classes across the U.S. and Canada and all English speaking countries.
 Some restrictions apply.